misiektoja/spotify_profile_monitor/README.md

 ### 👤 Profile Changes
 - Track username and profile-picture changes.
-- See when followers or followed accounts are added or removed.
+- See when followers or followed accounts are added, removed or renamed.
 - View profile details and recently played artists.

 ### 🔔 Notifications and History